visionik/vContext/README.md

         "operation": "append",
         "kind": "rule",
-        "title": "Always run a rollback drill after a risky change", "text": "For changes that alter processing topology (new worker pools, new queues), run a rollback drill in staging and record time-to-recover + missing steps in the runbook.", "tags": ["runbook", "rollback", "change-management"],
+        "title": "Always run a rollback drill after a risky change", "narrative": {
+          "Guidance": "For changes that alter processing topology (new worker pools, new queues), run a rollback drill in staging and record time-to-recover + missing steps in the runbook."
+        },
+        "tags": ["runbook", "rollback", "change-management"],
         "confidence": 0.95,
         "feedbackType": "humanReview",